-In January 2021, the Company made an TGM-script based equity investment in Bullion Asset Management Services Pte Ltd ("BAM"), a Singapore-based technology company focused on financing, tokenization of physical gold bullion and precious metals trading.
+In January 2021, the Company made a TGM-script based equity investment in Bullion Asset Management Services Pte Ltd ("BAM"), a Singaporebased technology company focused on financing, tokenization of physical gold bullion and precious metals trading.
 The investment in BAM comprised an initial subscription of A\$700,000 worth of BAM shares which was settled on 29 January 2021 by the issue of 2,087,682 Theta Gold shares at \$0.335 per share.
 The Company wishes to retain its investment in BAM and continue to work with the group in alternative gold financing and project joint venture initiatives.

 The investment in BAM is recognised as a financial asset and measured at fair value through profit and loss in accordance with the company's accounting policy.
-The fair value of the financial asset as at 30 June 2022 is \$482,000, A\$700,000 (2021: \$525,000; A\$700,000) based on the fair value of the BAM share price of US\$1 per share as determined by management.
+The fair value of the financial asset as at 30 June 2023 is \$nil, (2022: \$482,000; A\$700,000).
+A decision was made by the Company to fully impair its investment in BAM on the basis that BAM has significantly scaled back its operations and that DigitalX a significant shareholder of BAM elected to write-down a majority its investment in BAM.
+As at 31 December 2022 the Company wrote down its investment in BAM by A\$350,000 and again on 30 June 2023 wrote down a further A\$350,000 to nil.